Euro convergence criteria

-The euro convergence criteria (also known as the Maastricht criteria) are the criteria European Union member states are required to meet to enter the third stage of the Economic and Monetary Union (EMU) and adopt the euro as their currency.
+In the European Union, the convergence criteria (also known as the Maastricht criteria) are five criteria that member states are required to meet to enter the third stage of the Economic and Monetary Union (EMU) and adopt the euro as their currency.
 The four main criteria, which actually comprise five criteria as the "fiscal criterion" consists of both a "debt criterion" and a "deficit criterion", are based on Article 140 (ex article 121.1) of the Treaty on the Functioning of the European Union.

 Full EMU membership is only open to EU member states.
 However, the European microstates of Andorra, Monaco, San Marino and the Vatican City, which are not members of the EU, have signed monetary agreements with the EU which allow them officially to adopt the euro and issue their own variant of euro coins.
 These states had all previously used one of the eurozone currencies replaced by the euro, or a currency pegged to one of them.
 These states are not members of the eurozone and do not get a seat in the European Central Bank (ECB) or the Eurogroup.

 As part of the EU treaty, all of the EU Member States are obliged to adhere to the Stability and Growth Pact (SGP), which serves as a framework to ensure price stability and fiscal responsibility, has adopted identical limits for governments budget deficit and debt as the convergence criteria.
 As several countries did not exercise a sufficient level of fiscal responsibility during the first 10 years of the euro's lifetime, two major SGP reforms were subsequently introduced.
 The first reform was the Sixpack which entered into force in December 2011, and it was followed in January 2013 by the even more ambitious Fiscal Compact, which was signed by 25 out of the then-27 EU member states.

-Countries are expected to participate in the second version of the European Exchange Rate Mechanism (ERM-II) for two years before joining the Euro.
+Countries are expected to participate in the second version of the European Exchange Rate Mechanism (ERM-II) for at least two years before joining the Euro.